 One of the reasons KDSpy is so powerful is that it gives you just about the most accurate data you can find about books.
-It’s keyword research tool is phenomenal, handles international data, and can even track your competitors.
+Its Kindle keyword research tool is phenomenal, handles international data, and can even track your competitors.

 All of this for a single payment of $97 (although they usually run deals bringing it to $59).
 All upgrades and improvements are pushed straight to your account for free.
-Although there isn’t a free trial per se, they do offer a 60-day money back guarantee, which is almost as good.
+Although there isn’t a free trial per se as with some keyword research tools, they do offer a 60-day money-back guarantee, which is almost as good.

 Be sure to check out our KDSpy review for more information before signing up.

-Some people might claim that Helium 10 is overkill for a self-publisher.
+Some people might claim that Helium 10 is overkill for self publishing authors.
 Its proponents argue that there’s no such thing as having “too much power” when it comes to crushing your competition.

-One thing’s for sure: With plans ranging rom $29 to $399 a month, you’ll have to be a dedicated user to get the most out of this platform.
+One thing’s for sure: With plans ranging from $29 to $399 a month, you’ll have to be a dedicated user to get the most out of this platform.